ankit5163/Covid-Data-Analytics/README.md

 Step 2: Delete the null values or false values

-Step 3: In the Boolean features, 1 means "yes" and 2 means "no". values as 97 and 99 are missing data means "no report".
+Step 3: In the Boolean features, 1 means "yes" and 2 means "no". values as 97 and 99 are missing data means "no report"
         Sex: 1 for female and 2 for male.
         Covid test findings.
 Values 1-3 mean that the patient was diagnosed (+ve).
 4 or higher means that the patient  was diagnosed (-ve).
         If the patient died indicate the date of death, and 9999-99-99 otherwise (i have changed this to no report).